 Malaga’s culinary scene has improved in leaps and bounds over the last few years and some of its restaurants and tapas bars rank alongside the best in Spain.
 For better (and generally cheaper) food, take yourself off the beaten tourist track and look for venues that are busy with locals at Spanish eating hours (after 2.30pm for lunch and 9pm for dinner).
 These listings offer ideas on where to eat in Malaga, the venues are all tried and trusted, and come recommended personally and/or by friends and acquaintances.
 They’re listed in alphabetical order.

-Spring 2021 update: note that opening hours for bars and restaurants vary depending on the current Covid restrictions.
-Double-check with the venue via their website or Facebook page before you go.
+Autumn 2022 update: we’ve just updated opening hours for bars and restaurants, but they may change so double-check with the venue via their website or Facebook page before you go.

 Spain isn’t a tea-drinking nation, but Spaniards love a merienda (afternoon snack), which they have between 6 and 7pm to tide them over from lunch to dinner.
 All the below also serve breakfast – a good option if your accommodation doesn’t include it.
 Here are some of Malaga’s best spots to take your afternoon tea.